Elderberry Tincture Recipe: A Cold and Flu Wellness Elixir

 While I specifically used Bloom Turmeric & Orange Blossom Infused Honey to make my elderberry tincture recipe, you can use any quality, raw honey of choice.
 Another great option for this wellness elixir is manuka honey.
 Alternately, you can also use vegetable glycerin.

-Using Whiskey or Bourbon to Make Elderberry Tincture
+Using Alcohol to Make Elderberry Tincture

 You can honestly use any alcohol for to make an elderberry tincture recipe.
-While I chose to use bourbon for my wellness elixir, moonshine, whiskey and brandy are also great choices for making an elderberry tincture.
+While I chose to use bourbon for my wellness elixir, moonshine, whiskey, vodka and brandy are also great choices for making an elderberry tincture.
 If you have a good bourbon or moonshine on the shelf for drinking, feel free to use that.
 Otherwise, I recommend getting whatever is cheapest (and won’t give you a headache) if you want to cut costs.
 (I used Evan Williams Black Label which is 86 proof, and significantly cheaper than my preference of Woodford Reserve.)

 For best results, you should use an alcohol that is at least 80 proof (40 percent) alcohol, although 120 proof is best if it’s available to you.
 You need to use a high proof alcohol when making your tincture as its acts as a preservative to extend the shelf life of your herbal wellness elixir.